business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 How should you handle predatory customers?

 On the other hand, getting a new customer is expensive.
 It takes time, money and effort.
-If you’re able to turn them into all-stars, these customers often spend as much as 10x more than your average customer.
+If you can turn them into loyal, returning customers, they may spend as much as 10 times more than someone new.
+Still, established customers who exhibit predatory behavior can cause more harm than good.

-If you make the changes to your marketing plan as discussed, customers will have to decide if they’re interested in changing with you.
-If old marketing habits brought these customers in, they won’t be happy.
-Expect things to get worse before they get better as these customers try to put things back to the way they were.
+If you change your marketing plan as discussed, customers must decide if they want to change with you.
+If old marketing habits brought in predatory customers, they won’t be happy with your new attitude.
+Expect things to get worse before they get better as these customers try to return things to the way they were.

 If they accept the changes, their behavior will change.
 Those who refuse will leave (on their own or with help).